docpad-archive/documentation/community/contribute.html.md

 1. Add any new contributors to the `package.json` file, for their URL use their github profile URL
 1. Increment the version number in the `package.json` file according to the [semver](http://semver.org/) standard, that is:
 	1. If everything will break, increment the major version
-	2. If something will break, increment the minor version
+	2. If something may break, increment the minor version
 	3. If nothing will break, increment the revision version
 1. Commit the changes with the title set to something like `v6.29.0.
 Bugfix.
 Improvement.` and description set to the changelog entry.
 1. Tag the commit as the version number, e.g. `git tag v6.29.0`